DATING JEWELLERY

 AVERAGE LIFE SPAN IN THE WILD: 12–15 years

-Jewelry’s innovations and trends are dictated, more than any other medium, by the material advances and technical innovations available in any day and age.
-We at Macklowe Gallery believe that to understand and love jewelry is to understand and love history, and that to collect jewelry is to invite beauty of historical importance into your life.
-Invite some beauty into your love life:
+Jewellery’s innovations and trends are dictated, more than in any other medium, by the materials and technical advances available in each era.
+At Macklowe Gallery, we believe that to understand and love jewellery is to understand and love history, and that to collect jewellery is to invite beauty of historical significance into your life.
+Invite some beauty into your own life:

 This article is published in the 2019 New York City Jewelry Week Paper, the result of a collaboration between Current Obsession and NYCJW.